 SSL stands for Secure Sockets Layer.
 SSL creates an encrypted connection between your web server and your visitors web browser allowing for private information to be transmitted without the problems of monitoring, data tampering, or fake message.
 To use it, you must first obtain a certificate and install it on your web server.
 Certificates are typically installed on pages that require end-users to submit sensitive information over the internet like credit card details or passwords.

 A SSL Certificate is the quickest and most cost effective way for an online business to protect customer transactions.
-Apart from their low cost, each certificate also comes with a great value-added package, which makes them perfect for small to medium size businesses.
-Choosing SSL means your site will enjoy the highest security levels and you’ll also receive additional tools that will win customer trust and increase sales conversions.
+Apart from it’s low cost, each certificate comes with a great value-added package, which makes them perfect for small to medium size businesses.
+Choosing SSL means your site will enjoy the highest level of security and you’ll also receive additional tools that will help in gaining customer’s trust and increase sales conversions.

 |Features||Positive SSL||Comodo SSL||Positive SSL Wildcard||Comodo EV SSL|